Onions are almost always on every gardener’s bucket list.

 It is also well known that onions cause many gardeners serious trouble!
 Many experienced gardeners have sworn off growing them forever!

 This subarctic focused growing guide will help guide you through the tricks, trials and tribulations of getting onions to maturity at subarctic latitudes!

 One of the most basic mistakes that new onion growers make is not realizing there are specific onion varieties for northern and southern latitudes!

-Onions are sensitive to what is called photoperiodism, or the amount of light and dark that they “prefer” to receive every day.
+Onions feature what is called photoperiodism, or sensitivity to the amount of light and dark that they “prefer” to receive every day.
 In general, different varieties of onions exhibit different tolerance towards more or less sunlight during the growing season.
 These tolerances are generally broken up into the following categories:

 - Short day varieties

 - Long day varieties

 - Intermediate day varieties

 You simply can’t just plant any onion seed and expect it to grow under the midnight sun!

 As you might imagine, with 24 hours of sunlight over the summer at subarctic latitudes, northern onion growers decidedly need long day varieties.
 If you plant a short or intermediate day variety, things will work out poorly for you.